Successful Art Careers Require Self-promotion

 Consistently working to build awareness for you and your art is necessary to develop a successful art career.
 Self-promotion is essential to the process.

 As a small business owner, you have no choice.
 You must be self-reliant.
-That means for the most part if you need something done, you do it yourself, including promoting your art.
+That means for the most part if you need something done, you do it yourself, including how you use art marketing to promote your art.

 A key component to operating a successful small business is to grow consumer interest in it.
 You can and should work at promoting your business in a manner befitting it.
 It is as simple as this: Art that does not get seen does not get sold.